kkew3/cdup/README.md

                             printed regardless of its existence
-    -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total
+    -s DIR                  Going downwards to DIR after going upwards, such that there's only one `cd' action in total -x COMMAND              Run COMMAND on the target directory; `-x cd' is the default behavior; other examples include
+                            `-x open' (on macOS) and `-x "ls -l"'

 UPWARD_RULE